Bondi Junction stabbings: Tributes

 The day after the stabbing, members of the public laid flowers near the shopping centre's entrance on Oxford Street in tribute to the victims, while volunteers were deployed to offer mental health support.

 A vigil was also held at Bondi Junction by Australian-based members of the Ahmadiyya community in remembrance of the victims, particularly Faraz Tahir, an Ahmadi Muslim and volunteer contributor to the Ahmadiyya Muslim Youth organisation.

 Albanese declared a national day of mourning for 15 April, during which flags were flown at half-mast on government buildings and other major landmarks while the Sydney Opera House was lit up with a black ribbon in the evening.

 North Melbourne Football Club players wore black armbands in its Australian Football League match against Geelong on 14 April in honour of Ashlee Good, who was the daughter of its board member and former player Kerry Good.

-NCIS: Sydney season 2, episode 6 "Hell Week", that aired 14 March 2025, included an title card before closing credits in memory of Jade Young.
+Season 2 episode 6 of NCIS: Sydney aired on 14 March 2025 with a title card before closing credits in memory of Jade Young.
 A minute of silence preceded an A-League Men match between Sydney FC and Western Sydney Wanderers, which was played at Allianz Stadium four hours after the attack occurred.
 A minute of silence was also held at National Rugby League games following the attack, including the Wests Tigers against the St. George Illawarra Dragons at Campbelltown Stadium on 14 April, as well as the Sydney Roosters hosting the Melbourne Storm at Allianz Stadium on 18 April.

 A candlelight vigil was held on 21 April by Waverley Council and the NSW Government at Bondi Beach.
-Hundreds of people attended, including the Prime Minister, the Leader of the Opposition, the NSW Premier and the NSW Governor.
+Hundreds of people attended, including Prime Minister Albanese, Leader of the Opposition Peter Dutton, Premier of New South Wales Chris Minns and Governor of New South Wales Margaret Beazley.